 Here are our easy tips to pack up your fragile items and keep them safe:

 1. Prepare in advance.
 Packing up valuable crystal, porcelain and other breakables requires some time.
 This is not the place to rush.
-If you are not hiring movers, start well in advance of moving day and take the time to properly pack these items.
+If you are not hiring movers, start well in advance of moving day and take the time to properly pack these items and decide if they’ll go in the moving truck or by car.

 2. Have the right tools.
-Here's what you need: quality boxes in various sizes; packing paper, bubble wrap, pliable cardboard, scissors, and packing tape.
+Here's what you need: quality moving boxes in various sizes; packing paper, bubble wrap, pliable cardboard, scissors, and packing tape.
 A large table to lay out your items and pack on is also an essential tool.
+For larger items, you might need an extra pair of hands.

 Plates - plates should be packed vertically in small to medium boxes lined with crumpled packing paper on the bottom and top.
 Wrap each plate in bubble wrap and secure with tape.
 Place paper in between the standing plates.
 Do not overpack the box.
 You Move Me has dish packs available for purchase, whether hiring our packing service or doing it yourself.

 Glasses - wrap glasses individually with packing paper and place crumpled paper inside the large pieces to diminish empty space.
 Line small or medium boxes with ample packing paper, top and bottom.
-Layer spaces around glasses with paper as well.
+Layer spaces around glasses with paper as well, reducing as much as possible the chance of the items moving inside the box.
 Place the heaviest items on the bottom of the box, with lighter pieces on top.

 Lamps - lamp shades should be boxed (flat side down) separately with lots of paper.
 Bases can be placed in a large box if necessary and bubble wrap used where appropriate.

-Pictures/Frames - picture frames should be placed in paper lined small to medium boxes, and standing if more than 8 inches, with crumpled paper in between each piece.
+Pictures/Frames - picture frames should be placed in paper lined small to medium boxes, and standing if larger than 8 inches, with crumpled paper in between each piece.
 Wrap frames in packing paper.
 Top frames with more packing paper to ensure items don't move around in the box.
-Pictures that are over 3 feet in size should be secured with a moving blanket, plastic wrapped, and moved separately.
+When moving paintings and pictures that are over 3 feet in size, they should be secured with a moving blanket, plastic wrapped, and moved separately.

 Many people use old towels, small blankets, newsprint, or even paper towels to wrap their fragile items.
 These are not wise choices.
 Newsprint can be dirty and means you have even more washing to do in your new home.
 Paper towels are not strong or reliable.
 Old towels slip easy and cannot be secured with tape, which is essential for proper packing of valuables.
 Please invest in the proper tools and you won't be sorry.